-As part of the design project of a GW detector of new generation (3G) we have studied the seismic noise characteristics of various sites.
-In particular, we explored underground locations that yield significant reduction in seismic power spectral density (PSD) in comparison with the sites hosting on surface the current GW interferometric detectors, as LIGO and Virgo.
-These PSD measurements are usually compared with the Peterson new high (NHNM) and low (NLNM) noise models [1] to give a theoretical reference of extremely high and low ambient seismic motion respectively.
+As part of the design study of a new generation of GW detectors, as the Einstein Telescope[1], we studied the seismic noise characteristics of various sites [16].
+In particular, we explored underground locations that yield significant reduction in seismic power spectral density (PSD) in comparison with the sites hosting on surface the current GW interferometric detectors, like LIGO and Virgo.
+These PSD measurements are usually compared with the Peterson new high (NHNM) and low (NLNM) noise models [3], to give an empirical reference to the minimum or maximum seismic noise background that we can expect in a ground-based site on Earth.

-In this paper we we report the results of our measurement campaigns performed in the Baksan Neutrino laboratory.
+In this paper we report the results of our measurement campaigns performed in the Baksan Neutrino laboratory.
 Two series of data have been collected with different instruments at distance of few years.
-In the following sections after a presentation of the Baksan laboratory, we summarize the results obtained in 2013 and in 2018, then we conclude with a Newtonian noise estimation given the measured seismic background at the site.
+In the following sections, after a presentation of the Baksan laboratory and the geological structure of this geographic area, we summarize the results obtained in 2013 and in 2018.
+Then we conclude with a Newtonian noise estimation given the measured seismic background at the site.